 Eaton advises businesses to adopt the following best practices to help reduce and avoid chargebacks:

-• Train employees to ensure everyone follows the protocol.
+- Train employees so everyone follows the same protocol.

-• Evaluate your team periodically and update protocols as needed.
+- Evaluate your team periodically and update procedures as needed.

-• Use the address verification system to authenticate cardholders.
+- Use the address verification system (AVS) to authenticate cardholders.

-Here’s more advice and best practices on minimizing chargebacks and improving overall customer satisfaction:
+Here’s additional advice and best practices for minimizing chargebacks while improving overall customer satisfaction:

 Make your policies clear to customers.

-• Create clear, detailed product or service descriptions: Let customers know exactly what they’re purchasing by providing clear and detailed product and service descriptions.
+- Create clear, detailed product or service descriptions: Let customers know exactly what they’re purchasing by providing accurate, detailed product and service descriptions.

-• Maintain and publish clearly defined shipping expectations: Advertise shipping policies on your website and provide a copy after each purchase.
+- Maintain and publish clearly defined shipping expectations: Advertise shipping policies on your website and provide a copy after each purchase.
+Consider requiring delivery confirmation signatures for high-value items.

-• Enact a comprehensive, easy-to-understand refund policy: Display your return policy at registers, post the information on your website and add the details to each paper or digital receipt.
+- Enact a comprehensive, easy-to-understand refund policy: Display your return policy at registers, post the information on your website and include the details on each paper or digital receipt.
 Be as specific as possible, stating the return window, restocking fees and exclusions.

-• Post company contact info clearly: Set clear parameters for when and how customers can reach your business; return client messages promptly to nip issues in the bud.
+- Post company contact information clearly: Set clear parameters for when and how customers can reach your business, and return client messages promptly to resolve issues early.

 Leverage the right technology.

-• Use EMV-capable terminals: Ortiz advises brick-and-mortar businesses to adopt EMV-capable terminals (chip readers) to reduce their liability risk for fraudulent transactions.
-Businesses that process card-present transactions and are not EMV compliant are liable for fraudulent transactions.
+- Use EMV-capable terminals: Ortiz advises brick-and-mortar businesses to adopt EMV-capable terminals (chip readers) to help reduce liability risk for fraudulent transactions.
+Businesses that process card-present transactions and are not EMV compliant may be held liable for certain types of fraud.

-• Work with a chargeback management service: Eaton recommends using a chargeback management service with an end-to-end, multitier approach that helps fight and reduce the risk of chargebacks.
-“The best is a turnkey chargeback management system covering the entire chargeback process,” Eaton-Cardone advised.
+- Work with a chargeback management service: Eaton recommends using a chargeback management service with an end-to-end, multitier approach that helps reduce dispute risk.
+“The best is a turnkey chargeback management system covering the entire chargeback process,” Eaton advised.

 Do your due diligence.